-Make an impact on students and schools by seeking a teaching job in Phoenix, a city that’s home to a diverse and thriving community.
+Make an impact on students and schools by seeking a teaching job in Phoenix, a city home to a diverse and thriving community.

 Teach For America’s Approach